department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/2023-02-Grandfathering-Migration-Round-1-Usability/research plan.md

 * Can Veterans successfully return back to the VA after setting up their account?
 * Do Veterans understand they are now signed into Login.gov?
 * Do Veterans have concerns about their data or information now that they use a different sign in method?
-* Do Vetetans have concerns about their ability to continue accessing VA services, now that they have a new login method?
+* Do Veterans have concerns about their ability to continue accessing VA services, now that they have a new login method?

 Review whether Veterans understand what type of account they have set up with Login.gov and its limitations: